 Instagram stories gives your business the opportunity to post well-produced videos, but it is also a nice tool to use for posting videos "as you go".
 You can for example show your followers what happens behind the scene in your business, make them a part of events where you’re participating or hosting, promote new products or services, or simply inspire them.
 This feature really lets you post “in-the-moment” videos.

 An important thing to keep in mind is that the videos you post on Instagram Stories can be no longer than 15 seconds each.
 But the good news are that you are actually able to post several short videos in a row.
 So if you publish several related clips in a row, they will be connected.

-At the end of June this year, Instagram made a big leap in positioning themselves as a true competitor in the market of platforms providing long-form content, when launching the new video feature, IGTV.
+At the end of June 2018, Instagram made a big leap in positioning themselves as a true competitor in the market of platforms providing long-form content, when launching the new video feature, IGTV.
 The new feature is easily accessible from within the Instagram app, and Instagram describes it as “a new app for watching long-form, vertical video from your favourite Instagram creators”.

 A great thing about IGTV is that all videos are shown vertically, really optimising the videos for mobile screens (which honestly is where most people use Instagram anyways).